UniMath/UniMath/INSTALL.md

 ### Problems specific to Linux (e.g., Debian and Ubuntu)

-If you get the error message ```Error: cannot find 'ocamlc.opt' in your path!```, you need to install ocaml-native-compilers, e.g., by running
+If you get the error message ```Error: cannot find 'ocamlc.opt' in your path!```, you need to install `ocaml-native-compilers`, e.g., by running
 ```bash
 $ sudo apt-get install ocaml-native-compilers
 ```